surfhawk/sl4p/README.md

 ## Utils & Advanced

-The 'with-block' logging feature can measure elapsed time as DEBUG log and can also include a custom tag using `tag={yourTag}`.
+The 'with-block' logging feature can measure elapsed time as DEBUG log and can also include a custom tag using `tag={TAG_NAME}`.
 Here is an example:

 ```python